Analyzing Investview (INVU) and Its Rivals

-Investview (OTCMKTS:INVU – Get Rating) is one of 197 public companies in the “Business Services” industry, but how does it contrast to its rivals?
-We will compare Investview to similar businesses based on the strength of its risk, institutional ownership, valuation, analyst recommendations, earnings, profitability and dividends.
+Investview (OTCMKTS:INVU – Get Rating) is one of 197 publicly-traded companies in the “Business Services” industry, but how does it contrast to its competitors?
+We will compare Investview to similar businesses based on the strength of its risk, profitability, analyst recommendations, institutional ownership, valuation, dividends and earnings.

-This table compares Investview and its rivals’ net margins, return on equity and return on assets.

 0.0% of Investview shares are owned by institutional investors.
-Comparatively, 56.5% of shares of all “Business Services” companies are owned by institutional investors.
-4.7% of Investview shares are owned by insiders.
-Comparatively, 15.7% of shares of all “Business Services” companies are owned by insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock is poised for long-term growth.
+Comparatively, 51.4% of shares of all “Business Services” companies are owned by institutional investors.
+4.7% of Investview shares are owned by company insiders.
+Comparatively, 20.6% of shares of all “Business Services” companies are owned by company insiders.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company is poised for long-term growth.

 Analyst Recommendations

-This is a breakdown of current ratings and target prices for Investview and its rivals, as provided by MarketBeat.
+This is a summary of recent ratings and price targets for Investview and its competitors, as provided by MarketBeat.

 |Sell Ratings